Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 - King George Island is the Antarctic gateway for this air-cruise pattern, linking flight operations with embarkation or disembarkation.

-- Flight timing, runway conditions, luggage rules, transfers and contingency sequencing are weather dependent and confirmed in the final departure documents.
+- Flight timing, runway conditions, luggage rules, transfers and contingency sequencing are weather dependent and confirmed in the final voyage documents.

 Flight-Cruise Preparation